 Any such measure shall not decrease the level of foreign ownership permitted in the gas industry as provided by the entry in Korea's Schedule to Annex I related to Energy Industry - Gas Industry.

-14. Sector: Distribution Services - Commission Agents' Services, Wholesaling and Retailing of Agricultural Raw Materials and Live Animals (nong chuk san mul)
+14. Sector: Distribution Services - Commission Agents' Services, and Live Animals (nong chuk san mul)